Azure/azure-sdk/docs/java/introduction.md

 Refer to the [ConfigurationClient class] for a fully built-out example of how a sync client should be constructed.

-{% include requirement/MUST id="java-sync-client-name" %} offer a sync service client named `<ServiceName>Client`.
-More than one service client may be offered for a single service.

 {% include requirement/MUSTNOT id="java-sync-cancellation" %} provide a sync API that accepts a cancellation token.
 Cancellation isn't a common pattern in Java.
 Developers who need to cancel requests should use the async API instead.

-##### Async API Example
+{% include requirement/MUST id="java-async-client-name" %} offer an async service client named `<ServiceName>AsyncClient`.
+More than one service client may be offered for a single service.
+An example of an async client is shown below:

 ```java
 // Copyright (c) Microsoft Corporation.
 All rights reserved.